MohanPiru/devops-projects/Project-1/README.md

 ```bash
 sudo systemctl status jenkins
 ```
-## 5. Giving permission of docker group to Ubuntu and jenkins user
+## 6.Giving permission of docker group to Ubuntu and jenkins user
    By default they cannot use docker after changing permission you have to reboot the server to apply changes.
 ```bash